Website Ministry of the Environment, Conservation and Parks

 How do I qualify?

-• an ability to work shifts, weekend and holidays, as per schedule
+• You are able to work shifts, weekends and statutory holidays as per schedule.

-• demonstrated leadership skills to provide guidance to staff, accept responsibility and in making decisions
+• You possess demonstrated group leadership and interpersonal skills to provide direction and guidance to staff on processes and maintenance tasks.

 OPS Commitment to diversity, inclusion, accessibility, and anti- racism: